LukasT03/LTS-Respooler/README.md

 - All the 3D files can be downloaded and printed from [MakerWorld](https://makerworld.com/models/448008)
 - Assembly Intructions and the Needed Hardware PDF can also be found there
 - Most of the Hardware can be ordered from Bambu Lab's Maker's Supply
+- Flash the newest firmware version to your ESP32 or Control Board using the [Web Flasher](https://lts-design.com/pages/software).

 ## 📋 License